Pi-Willie/XSGLang/README.md

-# XSGLang
+# xSGLang

-XSGLang is a Linux-only CUDA inference engine built for block-wise generation, branching continuations, activation hooks, and other workflows that are awkward or inefficient in a normal inference stack.
+xSGLang is a Linux-only CUDA inference engine built for block-wise generation, branching continuations, activation hooks, and other workflows that are awkward or inefficient in a normal inference stack.

 Standard inference engines are often fast, but they expose generation as a black box.
 You submit a prompt, ask for tokens, and get a completion back.
 That works for serving, but it becomes restrictive once you want to stop partway through generation, inspect the current state, branch from it, or run many related continuations without repeatedly rebuilding the same prefix.

 At the other extreme, `transformers.generate()` gives more direct access, but in practice it is a poor fit for shared-prefix, multi-block research loops.
 If the goal is to branch, compare trajectories, intervene on activations, or keep a whole continuation tree resident, it is easy to end up with a Python control loop that throws away most of the model's real performance.

-XSGLang is meant to sit in that gap.
+xSGLang is meant to sit in that gap.
 It keeps the model resident, exposes generation as bounded blocks, and makes continuation control part of the engine itself rather than something wrapped around it afterwards.

 ## Block-wise generation

-The central idea in XSGLang is that generation does not have to be treated as one opaque stream.
+The central idea in xSGLang is that generation does not have to be treated as one opaque stream.

 Instead of only asking the model to generate until it finishes, you can run a bounded block such as 20, 30, or 40 tokens, inspect the result, then decide what to do next.
 You can continue the same state, fork it into children, or attach hooks before the next block.